nnamdiarimah/night-thaw-checker/README.md

 ## Features

 - Check thaw schedule for single or multiple Cardano addresses
+- Import wallet seed phrase to automatically generate and check the first 200 addresses
 - Three view modes: Timeline, Table, and Calendar
 - Export results to CSV or JSON
 - Fully runs locally on your machine - no data sent to third parties
 - Direct connection to Midnight mainnet API

 ## Usage

+### Single Address Check

 1. Enter your Cardano address (starting with `addr1`)
 2. Click "Check Schedule"